Wednesday, April 14, 2010

 Reaches up to 7 x 5 feet with purplish-black foliage contrasting with fragrant, pinkish-white flowers.

 The foliage even keeps its color in hot mid-Atlantic summers.
+The leaves are up to 18 x 14 inches in size.
 Looks great with large golden foliaged Hosta such as Sum & Substance.

 * photo taken on Aug 1 2013 in Stratford, Ontario